Australia launches mission to rescue Antarctic researcher

 The AAP said the researcher, an Australian, needs specialist treatment but did not name the condition.

-The program added it had taken weeks to prepare the Nuyina for the mission, including equipping it with helicopters.
+The programme added it had taken weeks to prepare the Nuyina for the mission, including equipping it with helicopters.

 Casey research station is a journey of 2,139 miles (3,443km) from Hobart in Tasmania and one of three permanent Antarctic stations run by the AAP.